safedep/vet/README.md

 ```

 Alternatively, look at [Releases](https://github.com/safedep/vet/releases) for
 a pre-built binary for your platform.
+[SLSA Provenance](https://slsa.dev/provenance/v0.1) is published
+along with each binary release.

 Get a trial API key for [Insights API](https://safedep.io/docs/concepts/raya-data-platform-overview) access